The Beautiful Story of Maldives Traditional Boats

 At the very heart of Maldivian Life...

-The Dhoni is at the very heart of the Maldivian way of life and cannot be missed during your stay.
-They are the most common transportation in Maldives and play a fundamental role in the Maldivian economy for fishing and transportation of people and goods between Atolls and Islands.
+Dhonis are at the very heart of the Maldivian way of life and cannot be missed during your stay.
+They are the most common transportation in Maldives and play a fundamental role in the Maldivian economy for fishing, transportation of people and goods between Atolls and Islands.

-Very strong, elegant and reliable they have braved oceans and stormy weather as mighty vessels for ages.
+Very strong, elegant and reliable Dhonis have braved oceans and stormy weather as mighty vessels for ages.

-Still today, some dhoni Captains and Crews do not need to use compass or GPS to slip through the Islands and Atolls.
+Up until today, some Dhoni Captains and Crews do not need to use compass or GPS to slip through the Islands and Atolls.

 Dhonis are more and more used as Luxury Liveaboard by many Resorts to offer their guests the possibility to cruise between Islands and Atolls for a few days.

-Traditional on the outside, high on design and cutting-edge technology on the inside, the legendary Maldivian boat has been transformed into a luxurious cruising nest for two.
+Traditional on the outside, modernly designed and equiped with cutting-edge technology on the inside, the legendary Maldivian boat has been transformed into a super luxurious cruising nest for two.